Dance bar: Dance bars outside Maharashtra

 Dance bars exist in other parts of India, although they are illegal.

 On 4 June 2006, the Crime Branch of the Delhi Police busted the El Dorado dance bar in Hotel Rajdoot on Mathura Road, and arrested 13 dance bar girls and one of the hotel owners on charges ranging from obscenity to immoral trafficking and abetment.
 The girls were aged between 20 and 30 and came from lower-middle-class families.
 Four of them were from Delhi, two each were from Bihar, Noida and Punjab and one each from Kolkata and Allahabad.
 The girls had previously been employed in Mumbai dance bars, but shifted to Delhi after those establishments were banned.

 In popular culture

-Dance bars have been theme of several movies, such as Chandni Bar.
+Dance bars have been theme of several films, such as Chandni Bar.
 Dance bars are also regularly featured in item songs in Bollywood movies.